kleenkanteen/about-me-in-5-minutes/README.md

 I enjoy reading interesting articles.
 Many, many hours spent doing so.
 There are some intelligent people out there with some great insights to share.
 You can check out some saved in my collection [here](https://github.com/kleenkanteen/interesting-articles).

 ## Being a debater
 I enjoyed grade 12 english and I think I did well, my teacher gave me a solid review on my report card.
 She also made the class interesting so I was challenged.
 Lots of text analysis and argument making.
 There was a mock debate part at the end about certain topics and we were given roles.
-I was the immigration minister of Canada, guy had an interesting story.
+I was the role of the immigration minister, guy had an interesting story.

 If you ask my friends, they'll say I will argue about something if I disagree.
 This requires boldness also.
 I'm detailed so I'll disect an argument and belief and question someone about how they got there.
 On youtube there's something I like watching called Street Epistemology.
 First search result on youtube of it will bring up the guy who does it.
 I don't believe things blindly, I'll ask for sources.

 I only use reddit, no instagram at all, since reddit is a text heavy platform while instagram doens't even let you make text posts.
-On reddit I have long form convos with people and ask them a question and get a detailed written responses back.
-Many times I've gotten interesting, multi paragraph long responses back.
+On reddit I had long form convos with people on programming and philosophy with detailed, multi paragraph written responses.

 I try to be logically rigorous and provide sources for my claims.
 I'm passionate about finding the truth and having evidence based beliefs, so I've deveploped my debate and questioning skills to aid me in that pursuit.

 For programming in particular, complexity is overwhelming when choosing what to use to build what idea.
 There's always tradeoffs to be made.
 Having those critical analysis skills has been valuable in this regard.
 I can know what tool to use for what job.
 And when a tool is overkill for a job.
 I've learn to start simple and minimize complexity.

 ## A little more about me
 - Ideas - I'm someone with a lot of ideas.
 I have a lot of .md note files in a program called Obsidian, and whenever I think of a solution to a problem I face or see in my day to day, by making a website/app/chrome extension, I write it down in my ideas.md file so I don't forget.
 I have about 40-50 right now.
 Time limits me.